catseye/Xoomonk/README.markdown

     = 7

 It is possible to assign a variable in an unsaturated store which is assigned somewhere in the block.
+When the store becomes saturated, however, that variable will be overwritten.

     | a := {
     |   b := 7